RequestNetwork/requestNetwork/packages/request-node/README.md

 | 422  | The input fields of the request are incorrect              |
 | 500  | The getTransactionsByTopic operation from DataAccess fails |

+##### Note

+Since the Node doesn't implement a cache yet, all transactions have to be retrieved directly on IPFS.
+As a consequence, this request can take a long time if the topic requested indexes many transactions.
+This delay will be optimized with the implementation of a cache.

 ## Deployment

 A Node can be deployed by anyone.
 Users interested by running their own node can do it with the following instructions: